Processing ABPs

 Up to half of every animal produced for food is not suitable for human consumption so it is a by-product.
 Without proper management, meat and animal by products can become hazardous, rendering prevents this.
 The rendering industry is underpinned by strict veterinary principles to prevent the spread of animal disease and zoonoses, these include:

-• Prompt collection of hazardous and potentially hazardous material from farms and slaughterhouses.
+Hazardous and potentially hazardous material from farms and slaughterhouses is collected promptly.

-Rendering produces three main products, water, protein and fat.
+The process – often called rendering which refers to the extraction of fat – produces three main products; water, protein and fat.
 Water is treated and returned to the environment.
 Protein and fat are used in a range of products including feed, fuel and fertilisers.
+The digram shows the main steps in the process (figures are approximate).
+Heat from reprocessing is usually captured and used for heating and energy production; see our Sustainability Case Studies for more information:

 What are the three categories?